mianzaindev-wq/Music-Player--JUKEBOX/README.md

 ## Disclaimer

 This software is provided as-is for educational and personal use.
 Ensure you have legal rights to play the music files you use with this player.

+## Future Plans:

+- Will be working on UI and better Navigation in near Future.